 - use or attempt to use any artificial light or any night vision technology, including image intensification, thermal imaging or active illumination while hunting, locating, attracting, taking, killing or trapping wild birds or wild animals.
-However, artificial lights or night vision technology, including image intensification, thermal imaging, or active illumination, may be used for taking coyote, fox, raccoon, skunk and opossum.
-Coyotes and fox may be hunted using any color artificial light in open season (see pages 2 and 8). - smoke wildlife from its den or place of refuge except as provided by law or regulation. - catch, kill, or attempt to do so by seine, net, bait, trap, deadfall, snare, or like device, any bear, game bird, protected bird or mammal, or wild boar. - bait or feed bear at any time. - hunt, harass, or shoot at wild animals or wild birds from an airborne conveyance, a drone or other unmanned aircraft (including the use of a drone or unmanned aircraft to drive or herd any wild bird or wild animal for the purpose of hunting, trapping, wounding, harassing, transporting, or killing), from a vehicle or other land conveyance, from a motor-driven water conveyance, or from or across a public road, unless specifically authorized to do so by law or regulation.
-You may shoot from a motorized watercraft if the motor has been completely shut off and progress from the motor has ceased. - use poisons, chemicals or explosives in taking any furbearing animal, game animal, game bird or protected song and insectivorous bird, provided that groundhogs may be controlled on private land by landowners, their resident children or resident parents, or a resident tenant from April 1-September 30. - use shot larger than No. 4 or solid ball ammunition, except for .22 caliber or smaller centerfire during the buck firearms season in the four counties closed to the buck firearms season. - hunt between 1/2 hour after sunset and 1/2 hour before sunrise with any firearm larger than .22 caliber centerfire, a shotgun using solid ball ammunition or shot shells larger than No. 2 shot. - dispose of animal carcasses by dumping them along any public road or highway or on public or private property. - bait or feed any wildlife on public land at any time. - cause through carelessness, neglect, or otherwise to let edible portion of any big game go to waste needlessly (see page 10). - take any big game and detach or remove from the carcass the head, hide, antlers, tusks, paws, claws, gallbladder, teeth, beards, or spurs only and leave the carcass to waste.
-Any person that is unable to locate the carcass of any lawfully taken big game prior to spoilage or decay may remove those parts, provided the big game is registered and shall count towards the daily and seasonal bag and possession limits. - hunt small game with an air rifle of less than .22 caliber.
+However, artificial lights or night vision technology, including image intensification, thermal imaging or active illumination, may be used for taking coyote, fox, raccoon, skunk and opossum.
+Coyotes and fox may be hunted using any color artificial light in open season (see pages 2 and 8). - catch, kill or attempt to do so by seine, net, bait, trap, deadfall, snare or like device, any bear, game bird, protected bird or mammal or wild boar. - bait or feed bear at any time. - hunt, harass or shoot at wild animals or wild birds from an airborne conveyance, a drone or other unmanned aircraft (including the use of a drone or unmanned aircraft to drive or herd any wild bird or wild animal for the purpose of hunting, trapping, wounding, harassing, transporting or killing), from a vehicle or other land conveyance, from a motor-driven water conveyance or from or across a public road, unless specifically authorized to do so by law or regulation.
+You may shoot from a motorized watercraft if the motor has been completely shut off and progress from the motor has ceased. - use poisons, chemicals or explosives in taking any furbearing animal, game animal, game bird or protected song and insectivorous bird, provided that groundhogs may be controlled on private land by landowners, their resident children or resident parents or a resident tenant from April 1-September 30. - use shot larger than No. 4 or solid ball ammunition, except for .22 caliber or smaller centerfire during the buck firearms season in the four counties closed to the buck firearms season. - hunt between 1/2 hour after sunset and 1/2 hour before sunrise with any rifle larger than .22 caliber centerfire, a shotgun using solid ball ammunition or shot shells larger than No. 2 shot. - dispose of animal carcasses by dumping them along any public road or highway or on public or private property. - bait or feed any wildlife on public land at any time. - cause through carelessness, neglect or otherwise to let edible portion of any big game go to waste needlessly (see page 10). - take any big game and detach or remove from the carcass the head, hide, antlers, tusks, paws, claws, gallbladder, teeth, beards or spurs only and leave the carcass to waste.
+Any person that is unable to locate the carcass of any lawfully taken big game prior to spoilage or decay may remove those parts, provided the big game is registered and shall count towards the daily and seasonal bag and possession limits. - hunt small game with an air rifle of less than .22 caliber. - shoot an arrow across any public highway. - to shoot or discharge any firearms across or in any public road in this state at any time.